raballew/kne-on-ocp/README.md

 ```

 > The following steps require access to the commercially supported version of
-> IXIA-C traffic generator.
+> Ixia-C traffic generator.
 Using the open-source version does not work as it
 > does not provide a protocol-engine container image.
 Reach out to the [Keysight
 > Support][keysight-support] in order to gain access to their private container
 > registries.